department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/flight-training.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You'll get different benefits, depending on the program you use.
+This depends on the VA benefit program you use and other factors.

 ### If you use the Montgomery GI Bill Active Duty (MGIB-AD) or the Reserve Educational Assistance Program (REAP)

-We’ll pay you back for 60% of the approved fees.<br>
+We’ll pay you back for 60% of the approved fees your flight school charges.<br>
 [Learn about MGIB-AD](/education/about-gi-bill-benefits/montgomery-active-duty/).<br>
 [Learn about REAP](/education/other-va-education-benefits/reap/).<br>
 [View the current payment rates for MGIB-AD and REAP](https://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).